-- Examination and continuing education requirements are waived for certain health care professionals whose license expires between March 31 and August 31, 2020.
-Licensees must satisfy any waived renewal requirements by January 1, 2021. - Applies to physicians, nurses, pharmacists, mental health professionals, physician assistants, respiratory therapists, clinical lab scientists/bioanalysts, optometrists, dieticians, physical therapists, occupational therapists, speech-language pathologists, perfusionists, and other professionals licensed under Division 2 of the Business and Professions Code. - Does not apply to certified nursing assistants, paramedics, or emergency medical technicians they are licensed/certified by other state agencies. - Licensees must still submit their required renewal form on time and satisfy waived exam or continuing education requirements by October 1, unless an additional extension is issued.
+- Examination and continuing education requirements are waived for certain health care professionals.
+If the license expires between March 31 and December 31, 2020, licensees must satisfy any waived renewal requirements by April 22, 2021; if the license expires between January 1 and February 28, 2021, licensees must satisfy any waived renewal requirements by June 15, 2021; if the license expires between March 1 and March 31, 2021, licensees must satisfy any waived renewal requirements by August 26, 2021. - Applies to physicians, nurses, pharmacists, mental health professionals, physician assistants, respiratory therapists, clinical lab scientists/bioanalysts, optometrists, dieticians, physical therapists, occupational therapists, speech-language pathologists, perfusionists, and other professionals licensed under Division 2 of the Business and Professions Code. - Does not apply to certified nursing assistants, certified hemodialysis technicians, paramedics, or emergency medical technicians they are licensed/certified by other state agencies. - Licensees must still submit their required renewal form on time and satisfy waived exam or continuing education requirements by April 22, 2021, unless an additional extension is issued.